Achieving D-I-Y Treat Was Tricky

 The Treat Became A Bitter Trick

-Both the seller’s agent and the buyer’s agent were blind-sighted when they learned that:
+Both the seller’s agent and the buyer’s agent were blind-sided when they learned that:

 - The bonus room and powder room were built without plans or permits.
 To enter into escrow, they’ll need to “back in” to plans and permits, and do whatever it takes to make the area legal.

 - Structural posts were removed, replaced by 4×10 beams reinforced with steel — but how were the beams supported by the exterior wall?
 The Homeowners didn’t take “during” photos.

 - The Homeowners used 2x4s for the floor joists; 2x8s or 2x10s are what contractors typically use for a span of 15 feet or more, usually verified by a structural engineer.

 - The 2×4 floor joists were not continuous, and they were not pressure-treated (although they were very close to the earth in the crawl space).
 The homeowner screwed standard 2×4 pieces together end-to-end, with no overlap.
 No structural stability.